-There’s an equally positive energy to the happy-go-lucky Up in the Sky, where a quick-fire rhyming of ‘‘sky’’ ‘‘fly’’ and ‘‘high’’ gives it the feel of a jolly rock n’ roll nursery rhyme.
-But again there’s more than meets the eye beneath the surface, with Noel slamming politicians for being disconnected from the realities of life in working class England. ‘‘Hey you, up in a tree!’’ barks Liam, ‘‘wearing the crown’’, ‘‘stealing the light’’.
+There’s an equally positive energy to the happy-go-lucky Up in the Sky, where a quick-fire rhyming of ‘‘sky’’ ‘‘fly’’ and ‘‘high’’ gives it the feel of a jolly, rock n’ roll nursery rhyme.
+But again there’s more than meets the eye, with Noel slamming politicians for being disconnected from the realities of life in working class England. ‘‘Hey you, up in a tree!’’ barks Liam, ‘‘wearing the crown’’, ‘‘stealing the light’’.

 Next up comes the unbridled ferocity of Bring It on Down, a paranoid commentary on council estate Manchester that is so blistering it virtually borders on heavy metal. ‘‘You’re the outcast, you’re the underclass, but you don’t care because you’re living fast!’’ screams Liam, his distorted vocals only just fighting their way through the wall of noise.